 Training for a Marathon can seem like a daunting challenge.
-Surely to accomplish this goal, we should be training as hard as we can for as long as we can, right?
-But can this approach hinder my training?
+Surely to accomplish this goal we should be training as hard as we can for as long as we can, right?
+However there are risks that come with that approach to training.

 S&C Coach, Andy Page offers advice on how to get the most out of your Marathon training and avoid unnecessary time out.